CHAPTER 2: GOD

 20. What are the two problems with religious pluralism?

-21. Pick any one of the following views and give your own criticism of it in a minimum of 150 words.
+21. Short essay: pick any one of the following views in this chapter and criticize it in a minimum of 150 words.
 One of the proofs for God’s existence, one of the criticisms of the proofs for God’s existence, Hume’s argument against miracles, one of the psychological theories of religion, the problem of evil, the free will defense, Pascal’s wager, James’s view of the right to believe, Plantinga’s view of rationally-foundational belief in God, naturalism, exclusivism, inclusivism, pluralism.

 Elvis Underground: the Church!, www.elvisunderground.org.